 "Modern art" is usually associated with the century 1870-1970 - roughly from Impressionism to Pop-Art.
 Despite several global catastrophes - The Great War (1914-18), The Influenza Pandemic (1918-19), the Wall Street Crash and the Great Depression (late-1920s, 1930s) - which undermined many of the moral certainties of the era, modern artists generally retained a belief in the fundamental scientific laws of reason and rational thought.
 Broadly speaking, like most Westerners of the period they believed that life had meaning; that the scientific progress was automatically good; that the Christian West was superior to the rest of the world; that men were above women.
 Modernists also believed in the meaning, relevance and progression of art, especially fine art and architecture.
 Following in the footsteps of Leonardo and Michelangelo, they believed in "high art" - art which elevates and inspires the cultivated spectator - rather than "low art" which merely amuses or entertains the masses.
 They adopted a forward thinking approach, seeing art as something that should constantly progress, led by a leading group of avant-garde artists.

 World War II and the Jewish Holocaust turned everything upside down.
 Paris was abruptly replaced by New York as the capital of world art.
-In the wake of Auschwitz, representational art was suddenly irrelevant, so modern painters turned instead to abstract art (albeit packed with emotion, symbolism or animation) in order to express themselves.
+In the wake of Auschwitz, all representational art - except Holocaust art - appeared suddenly irrelevant, so modern painters turned instead to abstract art (albeit packed with emotion, symbolism or animation) in order to express themselves.
 Amazingly, during the 1950s, the New York School - featuring Jackson Pollock's paintings as well as the calmer Colour Field painting of Mark Rothko - spearheaded a temporary recovery of art on both sides of the Atlantic.
 These avant-garde painters succeeded in redefining the envelope for abstract paintings, but they remained within the confines of modernism.
 They believed in creating authentic, finished works of art with important content.

 But the "modernist" era was drawing inexorably to a close.
 The widening revelations of the Shoah, the testing of Atomic bombs, the Cuban Missile Crisis (1962) and the Vietnam War (from 1964), caused people to become more and more disillusioned about life (and art).
 Already, in the mid-50s, Jasper Johns and Robert Rauschenberg had produced the first post-modern style works of Neo-Dada and Pop.
 Soon, mainstream Pop-art would usher in postmodernism proper, as American TV networks focused on the 1968 Tet Offensive and the chaotic Democratic Convention in Chicago.